-Roofing including roof space Repair category 2 Notes A normal number of loose and chipped roof slates were noted as well as wear and tear to other components.
-Roof coverings are mainly of an age and style where a degree of regular ongoing maintenance should be anticipated.
-The kitchen projection may have been reslated in modern years.
+Roofing including roof space

+Repair category 2

+Notes A number of loose or broken roof slates and components were visible.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There is an original cast iron skylight to the rear roof area which was showing signs of corrosion.
+Some damp staining was evident to the underside of the sarking boards within the roof space area.